doctor3w/Dance-Dance-Evolution/docs/index.md

 #### General Usability

+The final product was a success.
+The audio buffering worked extremely well, user input was clearly visible on the screen, beat detection was fairly good (see below section), and the Mac app accurately kept track of the score.
+Our floor tiles were somewhat difficult to use, because they felt very fragile to users who stepped on them.
+In order to prevent anything from breaking, much of the final testing was then done by stepping on the tiles while standing adjacent to the system (essentially being as delicate as possible).
+The game was definitely functional, though.
+Both team members found it exceptionally difficult to play the game because it was simply very hard.
+On the whole though, it was a successful, usable system.

+*INSERT VIDEO*

 ####Beat Detection

 The beat detection algorithm was remarkably successful.
 We tested using a variety of different music and different genres.
 Once the algorithm was implemented on the PIC and arrows were being sent to the monitor, we had a simple trial and error system of testing.
 In order to calibrate timing, we would play one drum beat, then measure the difference in time between when it played on the speakers and when the generated arrow reached the top of the screen.
 We adjusted the buffer size on the PIC and the speed of the arrows on the Mac to achieve synchronous behavior.
 Once this was done, we simply tried to play as much music as we could.
 Early attempts at this revealed that preset thresholds simply were not effective at doing beat detection between many different types of music.
 We then implemented an active averaging system to detect beats (see *Software Design: Signal Processing and Beat Detection*), which proved to be significantly more versatile.